Matteljay/labelpush/CONTACT.md

 ## Other methods

-Please contact me for other channels.
+Please contact me for other payment channels.